 Graduates must present their student ID or other government-issued ID to the Registrar’s Office Staff to receive their diploma.

 Please be advised that family or friends of the graduate may not pick up their diploma; the diploma must be picked up by the graduate.

 Graduates who neglect to pick up their diploma following the ceremony must contact the Registrar’s Office to make arrangements to receive their diploma.

-We invite the families of the Class of 2020 and the Class of 2021 to honor their graduates and to show appreciation for a special member of the Washington College community by making a gift to The Washington Fund in honor of their graduate.
+We invite the families of the Class of 2023 to honor their graduates and to show appreciation for a special member of the Washington College community by making a gift to The Washington Fund in honor of their graduate.
 Visit the Washington Fund page to find out more.